 S. Provision Non-Compliance I Penalty / Fine (Amou nt in Rs.)
 No. Nature Minimum Maximum 1 140(3) Non-Filing of Resignation Letter with Company and Registrar in ADT 3 within 30 days from resigning.
-Penalty 50000/- or audit fee whichever is less Rs.
-500/- per day for Continuing default 2 lacs 2 140(5) Acted in a fraudulent manner or abetted or colluded in any fraud by, or in relation to, the company or its directors or officers.
-Tribunal may direct the company to change the auditor passed by Tribunal he shall not be eligible to be appointed as auditor of any company for 5 years and also be liable for action under section 447.
+50000/- or audit fee whichever is less Rs.
+500/- per day for Continuing default 2 lacs 2 140(5) Acted in a fraudulent manner or abetted or colluded in any fraud by, or in relation to, the company or its directors or officers. direct the company to passed by Tribunal he shall not be eligible to be appointed as auditor of any company for 5 years and also be liable for action under section 447.
 In case of a firm, the liability shall be of firm and of every partner(s) who acted in a fraudulent manner or abetted or company for 5 years and also be liable for action under section 447.
-In case of a firm, the liability shall be of firm and of every partner(s) who acted 3 143(15) Non - compliance of provisions of 143(12) Non-Reporting of fraud by officers or employees of company on the company to CG in Form ADT 4 in the course of his audit.
-The Companies (Amendment) Act, 2015 has substituted Penalty Listed Company - 5 Lacs Other Company 1 Lac Listed Company - 5 Lacs Other Company 1 Lac
+In case of a firm, the liability shall be of firm and of every partner(s) who acted 3 143(15) Non - compliance of provisions of Penalty Listed Company - 5 Lacs Listed Company - 5 Lacs 143(12) Other Company 1 Other Company 1 Non-Reporting of Lac Lac